SalomePlatform/adao/doc/en/ref_assimilation_keywords.rst

     assimilation or optimization case.
 It hierarchically contains all the other commands.

-  Algorithm
+  AlgorithmParameters
     *Required command*.
-This is a string to indicate the data assimilation or optimization algorithm chosen.
-The choices are limited and available through the GUI.
+This indicates the data assimilation or optimization algorithm chosen by the keyword "*Algorithm*", and its potential optional parameters.
+The algorithm choices are available through the GUI.
 There exists for example "3DVAR", "Blue"...
-See below the list of algorithms and associated parameters, each described by a subsection.

-  AlgorithmParameters
-    *Optional command*.
-This command allows to add some optional parameters to control the data assimilation or optimization algorithm.
-Its value is defined as a "*Dict*" type object.
-See the section :ref:`section_ref_options_AlgorithmParameters` for for the correct use of this command.
+Each algorithm is defined, below, by a specific subsection.
+Optionaly, the command allows also to add some parameters to control the algorithm.
+Their values are defined either explicitly or in a "*Dict*" type object.
+See the :ref:`section_ref_options_Algorithm_Parameters` for the detailed use of this command part.

   Background
     *Required command*.
 This indicates the background or initial vector used,